ITensor/website/docs/book/intro.md

 and set their elements (as shown in the [[ITensor Basics|book/itensor_basics#elements]] chapter).

-Since matching indices can be recognized by their ID, ITensor contraction is simply
+Since matching indices can recognize each other, ITensor contraction is simply

     D = A * B * C;

-The ITensor contraction
-engine recognizes repeated indices and sums over them, like the Einstein summation convention used in physics.
-Instead of bookkeeping the order of tensor indices, users can focus on the structure of tensor networks.
+The ITensor contraction engine recognizes repeated indices and sums over them, like the Einstein summation convention used in physics.
+Instead of bookkeeping the order of tensor indices, users get to focus on the structure of tensor networks.
-Certain bugs are ruled out, such as confusing different indices of the same size.
+Certain bugs are ruled out, such as mistaking one index for another index of the same size.

-Consider the following example involving two matrix-like ITensors
+Let's take a closer look at an example involving two matrix-like ITensors

     auto A = ITensor(i,j);
     auto B = ITensor(k,j);
     auto C = A*B;

-which computes the matrix product @@ C = A B^\mathsf{T} @@.
+Here the contraction `A*B` computes the matrix product @@ C = A B^\mathsf{T} @@.
 The Index <code style="border:none;">j</code> appears on both A and B so is automatically summed over, leaving C to have indices i and k.